-He didn't just seal the enormous double doors though — he made sure nothing could get in or out, especially leaks.
-The other important thing he did was to make sure that the door he installed swing inward, not outward, so he now had a one-way entry point to his container.
+While the container was delivered to Matin's backyard, it was not fit for the job just yet.
+The first thing Martin did was to make sure it was sealed shut.
+The former double doors of the container were sealed out, and Martin installed a swinging door at the other end.
+The other thing he did was to make sure that the door he installed could swing inward.
+Now he had a one-way entry point to his container.
 Trust me — this will make a lot of sense when you see what he did next!

 Wayne also lined the bottom with a layer of pea gravel.
 This was incredibly important because the container needed a soft place to lie on while also being able to filter through to the soil below.

 At this point, I think you know what he had planned for the container and the hole, but what was the goal of his project?
 Well, there's a reason that he wanted a bit of extra room above the container.

 6. Sometimes You Still Need To Call In A Pro